KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/Sequences/index.md

 # Failed solution tries
 The first approach I chose to optimize the function was dynamic programming\
-According to [this link](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews/m2G1pAq0OO0) There are two methods to implement it.
+According to [this link](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews/m2G1pAq0OO0), There are two methods to implement it.
 ## Top-down with Memoization
 This method is used for optimizing recursive functions to avoid duplicate functions calls.\
 In this approach, we try to solve the bigger problem by recursively finding the solution to smaller sub-problems.
 Whenever we solve a sub-problem, we cache its result so that we don’t end up solving it repeatedly if it’s called multiple times.
 Instead, we can just return the saved result.
 This technique of storing the results of already solved subproblems is called **Memoization**.[1](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews/m2G1pAq0OO0#Top-down-with-Memoization)
 <br>
 But just storing values and starting from `20000000` won't e enough because before reaching `m_func(0), m_func(1), m_func(2), m_func(3)` the stack will overflow and exit the program.\
-So I started from starting from `m_func(4)` and increase the `i` inside `m_func(i)` for each level and store the returned value `f(4)=x, f(5)=y, ...`.
-But because of massive increments in return values for higher inputs `100,1000,...` tha amount of RAM to handle this memoization program will huge and we're not capable of doing that(I also tried storing values on hard drive and strt the program again but it was toooo slow)
+So I started from m_func(4) and increasing i inside m_func(i) for each level and store the returned value f(4)=x, f(5)=y, ....
+But because of massive increments in return values for higher inputs 100,1000,... the amount of RAM to handle this memoization program will be huge and we’re not capable of doing that(I also tried storing values on the hard drive and starting the program again but it was too slow)

 <br>
-Here is the example code is used for memoization but it failed because of slow speed and large amount of ram it needed for storing values(storing on hard disk also didn't work becuase of low speed on higher values)
+Here is the example code is used for memoization but it failed because of slow speed and a large amount of ram it needed for storing values(storing on hard disk also didn’t work because of low speed on higher values)
 ```py
 import functools